 How much does it cost?

 There are two types of visas available to non-Ghanaian citizens, single entry and multiple entry, which cost different amounts to process.
 Additionally, each visa processing location offers different services (including standard, same day, next day & 72 hour processing).
 The costs for these services range from each location.
-All to say, the cost to process a visa can range from $60 to $290 depending on the preferred center and the processing method selected.
-Estimates for current visa processing fees have been outlined below.
+All to say, the cost to process a visa can range from $60 to $200 depending on the preferred center and the processing method selected.
 Please note that the fees do not include mailing fees.
 For the most accurate and up to date information, please go to your embassy or consulate's website.
+The Honorary Consulate in Houston charges $100 for single entry visas and $200 for multiple entry visas.

 What materials do I need to apply?